mellypop/curse-of-strahd/docs/Items/Vallaki/Small Locked Chest.md

-This chest was found behind a false back in a wardrobe in the [[../../Locations/Vallaki/Reformation Center|Reformation Center]].
-The party does not have the tools to open it, so [[../../Party/Thorn|Thorn]] is holding onto it.
+This chest was found behind a false back in a wardrobe in the [[Reformation Center|Reformation Center]].
+The party does not have the tools to open it, so [[Thorn|Thorn]] is holding onto it.